Planning a family holiday camping at Lake Garda in Italy

 The first century Roman amphitheatre used to be the setting for gladiator contests but is now a music and theatre venue hosting operatic classics like Carman this summer.
 You can also tour the venue during the day.
 Verona Arena is located in the old town and is open seven days a week during July, August and September.

 The local tourist information team also recommend family itineraries for wandering the city’s streets and spotting fun features kids will love.
+Sadly we didn’t make it to Verona this trip but plans to another time as you can easily fly direct from Southampton.

 Lake Garda, Italy: weather during the summer